-Motorists over the age of 70 can get their driving licence renewed for free.
+Motorists over the age of 70 can get their driving licence for free.

 Information on acceptable forms of payment is available on the application form.

-The application form for a driving licence, Form D401, is available from NDLS centres, Driving Test centres, Driving Theory Test centres and Garda Stations.
-You can also download Form D401 (pdf) as well as guidance notes (pdf).
+You apply for a driving licence using the driving licence application form (D401) which is available from NDLS centres, driving test centres, driving theory test centres and Garda stations.
+You can also download the driving licence application form (pdf) as well as guidance notes (pdf).

-Your completed application form must include the following:
+Your completed application form must be accompanied by the following:

 The following documents are accepted as proof of your identity: